GPT-Live is here — and now GPT-5.6 is too.

 02 GPT-5.6: Sol, Terra, and Luna — decoded

-GPT-5.6 introduces a naming scheme worth learning now, because you'll be choosing between these soon:
+GPT-5.6 introduces a naming scheme worth learning, because you're choosing between these now:

 | Model | Built for | Think of it as |